sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-node-create/btp-cf-buildpacks-node-create.md

     This will be the initial list of users for the REST service.

 4. You need to add a dependency to `body-parser` that will be used for JSON parsing.
-To do that, in the `myapp` folder, execute:
+To do that, in the `myapp` directory, execute:

     ```Bash/Shell
     npm install body-parser --save